-The Red Sea offers plenty of opportunities and subjects for an underwater photographer.
+The Red Sea offers plenty of opportunities for shark photography.
 From late October to mid-January oceanic whitetip sharks are a common sight on the offshore reefs of the southern Red Sea.

 With this in mind, I would like to explain how my photo workshop, Shark Quest Photography works, and offer some useful tips on how to get great shark pics.

 Shark Quest Photography is a workshop without a fixed itinerary, once onboard and together with the guides, we will decide where to go depending on where the best sightings had happened in the previous weeks.
 Elphinstone, the Brothers Daedalus or even Rocky Island are possible destinations

 We do take safety very seriously before you get in the water, our dive guides will give us a safety briefing with clear rules that we all should follow.

 It is essential you understand the behaviour of the specific shark.
 Oceanic whitetips are apex predators, a scavenger species that need careful consideration.
 Like many other sharks, they feed mainly at dawn and dusk – be extra vigilant around these times.
 I’ve seen oceanics lure divers away from the reef or the boat, into the blue.
 Do not give to the temptation to follow them.
 Their attitude quickly changes and can become much more aggressive.
 Erratic movements and downwards fins are key indicators that it is time to get out.
 Stay close to your buddy.

 Oceanic whitetips are normally seen in shallow water and to make things easier for all the photographers a line will be set at about 5 meters running the length of the boat, this will allow everyone to have a reference point and secure place to hold in case there are any currents.